-- 6) Before lifting the fork-arm, it is recommended that you place something on the ground, nearby, onto which the fork can be set without being scratched.
-This could be a tarp, old blanket, sheet of cardboard, or even the front-panel of your crate. - 7) See "lifting points" under the Installation chapter. - 8) Stand on the fork-arm side of the mount, and slide the fork-arm laterally so that fork-tine moves closer to the base-motor's center of rotation.
-This is shown in the image to the bottom-right.
+6) Before lifting the fork-arm, it is recommended that you place something on the ground, nearby, onto which the fork can be set without being scratched.
+This could be a tarp, old blanket, sheet of cardboard, or even the front-panel of your crate.

-- 8) The fork-arm is now ready to be lifted from the drive-base.
-With a good grip on the forkarm's handles, begin tipping the fork-tine toward you (you should still be standing on the fork-tine side of the mount), as shown to the right. - 9) It should now be possible to lift the fork-arm away from the base-motor.
-Do so carefully, to be sure that none of the cables you addressed previously are snagged or pinched. - 10) Lift the fork-arm away from the drive-base and set it on the surface you just prepared.
+7) See "lifting points" under the Installation chapter.

+8) Slide the fork-arm laterally so that the larger-diameter portion of the slots are beneath the shoulder-bolts.
+The fork-arm is now ready to be lifted from the drive-base.

+9) With help from at least one additional person, lift the fork-arm away from the drive-base and set it on the surface you just prepared.
 You should allow the long-side of the "L" to rest on the ground, as it is otherwise possible for the fork-arm to tip over.